Fellows Program:

 Does PDG provide any career guidance to the Fellows?

 Yes, in several ways.
-We have seminars with the hiring partners at most of our member law firms where our Fellows get information about the firms’ hiring practices straight from the decision makers.
+We have seminars with the hiring representatives of most of our member law firms where our Fellows get information about the firms’ hiring practices straight from the decision makers.
 There are also opportunities for discussions with federal and state law clerks about whether to clerk, when to clerk, and how to get a clerkship.
-And there are programs on professionalism, maximizing the chances of an offer for the next job and even making the most of networking opportunities.
+And there are programs on professionalism, maximizing the chances of an offer for the next job, and making the most of networking opportunities.

 I have never worked anywhere like a law firm or law department, how will I learn the rules/what is expected/the culture/how to feel comfortable?